 - 4 Quick Wins from Your Paid Advertising

 - 4 Quick Wins from Your Content/Inbound Marketing

 In each of these sections, we’ll be giving you top examples of typical issues that most brands face.
 These will help you understand what to look for when you go through the process of auditing your marketing.

-By the time you’re done with this article you’ll have a much clearer picture of how to exploit your own quick wins and produce the most dramatic impact possible in a short time frame.
+By the time you finish this article, you’ll have a much clearer picture of how to exploit your quick wins and produce the most dramatic impact possible in a short time frame.

 Now, let’s get started!

 Tips to Exploit Quick Wins on Your Website